 In the summer of 2015, Angela won nearly 60% of the vote for a 3-way special election for an open seat on Chester City Council.
-In May 2017, she was the top vote-getter of the night in her uncontested bid for re-election.
-As a councilwoman, she sought to increase transparency, improved community relations, sustainable growth, and responsible leadership in her hometown.
-Angela decided to not seek re-election and ended her tenure in August 2021.
-Some of her greatest accomplishments are: established the first ADA-compliant park in the County, authored the nominations for the Opportunity Zone Designations (only designations in the County), sponsored revitalization legislation (Bailey Bill, Commercial Vacancy Ordinance, Residential Rental Registry), secured nearly $500K for various projects and programs, built capacity for housing, neighborhood preservation, community development, and corporate/nonprofit partnerships.
+In May 2017, top vote-getter of the night, she was re-elected.
+As a councilwoman, she sought to increase transparency, improve community relations, sustainable growth, and responsible leadership in her hometown.
+After 6 of serving as a City Councilwoman and Mayor Pro Tempore, Angela decided to not seek re-election and ended her tenure in August 2021.
+Some of her greatest accomplishments are: established the first ADA-compliant park in the County, authored the nominations for the Opportunity Zone Designations (only designations in the County), sponsored revitalization legislation (Bailey Bill, Commercial Vacancy Ordinance, Residential Rental Registry), secured over $500K for various City projects and programs, built financial and professional capacity for housing, neighborhood preservation, community development, and corporate/nonprofit partnerships.

 Prior to her start with Douglas Strategy Group, LLC, Angela was a university Lecturer of political